K-PaaS/application-platform-guide-eng/user_guide/development_platform/public_api.md

 ![5-3-0-0]

 ### <div id='42'></div> 5.4.
 Check Marketplace
 Services that allow access are registered in the marketplace, making them available to developers.
-Use the command to check the market place.
+Use the command to check the marketplace.

 ```
   $ cf marketplace